njs91/Start-Authed/README.md

 ### Running the Back-end

-1. CD to server and change env.example to .env
+1. CD to server and rename env.example to .env
 2. Install dependencies:
    ```sh
    npm install